 The Multimedia Lab is a division of the Media Resources Department and Bailey-Howe Library.
 The Multimedia Lab is comprised of a multimedia computer lab and support staff.
-Currently the lab consists of five Pro-level Apple workstations each with its own set of importing hardware (mini DV deck, VHS and DVD Players) with plenty of room to temporarily store large video projects, and five powerful iMacs with mutlimedia software.
+Currently the lab consists of eleven high-powered iMac workstations loaded with multimedia production software, including the Adobe Creative Cloud suite.
+Five of the workstations are equipped with specialized importing hardware (mini DV deck, VHS and DVD Players)

 This lab is available to any UVM student, faculty, staff or affiliate with a valid UVM netid.
 If you have any questions regarding netids please speak with one of the support staff at the help desk.